kentdlee/SCSI/source/index.rst

     startTime = datetime.datetime.now()

-Then you can do the same to get the *currentTime* in your *ticktock* function.
+Then the code does the same to get the *currentTime* in the *ticktock* function.

 .. code-block:: python